Preparing for Downton Abbey Withdrawal? We Have Books for You!

 Edwardian society flocks to Sally’s club, but dangerous Jack Kestrel is the most sinfully sensual rogue she’s ever met.
 Inexperienced with men, the wicked glint in Jack’s eyes promises he’ll take care of satisfying her every need….

 Similarties to Downton: Scandal, blackmail, romance — all set amongst the Edwardian high society.
-The country estate, Dauntsey Park, even sounds like a bit like “Downton” (In fact, this book has been reissued in the UK as Dauntsey Park: The Last Rake in London with “for fans of Downton Abbey” right on the cover J ).
+The country estate, Dauntsey Park, even sounds like a bit like “Downton” (In fact, this book has been reissued in the UK as Dauntsey Park: The Last Rake in London with “for fans of Downton Abbey” right on the cover ).

 Jack Compton’s Luck by Paula Marshall (Harlequin Historical)

 Setting: post-WWI England

 Four years of war and even more years of trying to save the family estate have knocked the daredevil out of Jack Compton.
 He’s hanging on to his place in society by the skin of his teeth.

 Seeing Lacey Chancellor joyously dancing the Charleston brings his passion for life back full force!
 As luck would have it, this wealthy heiress is drawn to him.
 But pride is a powerful thing.
 Unwilling to be branded a fortune hunter, will Jack choose honor over love?

 Similarities to Downton: I’m not sure who the hero and heroine are more like – Matthew and Mary, the WWI veteran and heiress?
 Except Lacey is actually an American heiress and the hero’s estate needs funds, so maybe that makes them more like Cora and the Earl of Grantham…?